$\ell_0$-penalized maximum likelihood for sparse directed acyclic graphs: Conclusions

 \section{Conclusions}

 We establish the first results of the $\ell_0$-penalized MLE for estimation of the minimal-edge I-MAP (the smallest DAG which can generate the data-generating distribution) in the high-dimensional sparse setting.
-Thereby, we avoid the strong-faithfulness condition (\ref{strong-faith}) or its restricted version (\ref{restr-strongfaith}); the latter is required for consistency of the PC-algorithm \citep{sgs00}.
-The strong-faithfulness condition is typically very restrictive \citep{uhleretal12} and hence, our results contribute in relaxing such very restrictive assumptions.
+Thereby, we avoid the faithfulness condition, and the strong faithfulness assumption (\ref{strong-faith}) or its restricted version; cf. \citet{uhleretal12}; the latter is necessary for consistency of the PC-algorithm [\citet{sgs00}].
+The (restricted) strong faithfulness condition is typically very strong [\citet{uhleretal12}] and hence, our results contribute in relaxing such very restrictive assumptions.

-Our main assumption is Condition \ref{beta-min.condition} (which implies the sparsity Condition \ref{edges.condition}, see Section \ref{subsec.betaminedges}): Example \ref{ex.AR1} fulfills it, even if $p \gg n$.
-The noise level is of the order $\sqrt{\log(p)/n} (p/s_0 \vee 1)$: the additional factor $(p/s_0 \vee 1)$ occurs due to estimation of $p$ variances in $\Omega_0$.
-However, the interesting scenario is for the case where $s_0 \ge const. p$ since $s_0 \ll p$ corresponds to a DAG where most nodes are isolated having no edges to other nodes; thus, for $s_0 \ge const. p$, we obtain the usual noise level of the order $\sqrt{\log(p)/n}$, as in high-dimensional regression problems.
+Our main assumption is the beta-min Condition~\ref{beta-mincondition} (which implies the sparsity Condition~\ref{edgescondition}; see Section~\ref{subsecbetaminedges}): as an example, the AR(1)-model in Section~\ref{subsecAR1} fulfills it, even if $p \gg n$.
+The noise level is of the order $\sqrt{\log(p)/n} (p/s_0 \vee1)$: the additional factor $(p/s_0 \vee 1)$ occurs due to estimation of $p$ variances in $\Omega_0$.
+However, the interesting scenario is for the case where $s_0 \ge \operatorname{const.} p$ since $s_0 \ll p$ corresponds to a DAG where most nodes are isolated having no edges to other nodes; thus, for $s_0 \ge \operatorname{const.}p$, we obtain the usual noise level of the order $\sqrt{\log(p)/n}$, as in high-dimensional regression problems.

-For the equal variance case with $p = {\mathcal O}(n / \log(n))$ sufficiently small, our result in Theorem \ref{equalvariances.theorem} (and its comment below) is most clear in that we essentially only require the beta-min Condition \ref{beta-min.condition} for the true DAG $B_0$, and the identifiability Condition \ref{omega-min.condition} for the error variances: we can then recover the true underlying unique DAG $B_0$.
-Thus, we have identified an important class of models where estimation of the order of variables and the true underlying DAG is possible without requiring the very restrictive strong-faithfulness condition (\ref{strong-faith}) or (\ref{restr-strongfaith}).
+For the equal variance case with $p = {\mathcal O}(n / \log(n))$ sufficiently small, our result in Theorem \ref{equalvariancestheorem} (and its comment below) is most clear in that we essentially only require the beta-min Condition \ref{beta-mincondition} for the true DAG $B_0$, that is, a substantially relaxed assumption, and the identifiability Condition~\ref{omega-mincondition} for the error variances: we can then recover the true underlying unique DAG $B_0$.
+Thus, we have identified an important class of models where estimation of the order of variables and the true underlying DAG is possible without requiring the badly limiting (restricted) strong faithfulness condition (\ref{strong-faith}).